arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 Per partial master:

+-   Authenticating client identity

+-   IP addresses for name servers

 -   Virtual root, and to what this is internally rewritten.

+Per partial master’s zone:

 -   When known, the last accepted SOA with serial count, to enable `IXFR` instead of `AXFR`.

--   Access control list in terms of internal owner names, including labels to remove to find the zone apex.
+-   Access control list in terms of internal owner names.
+For each, the number of labels to remove from the beginning to find the zone name receiving any changes in the output stage (only when fixed).

 -   A set (or multiset) with published zone data.